 You use Punish when you have an elite to kill.
-Use Steed Charge when the buff falls off or when you need to move.
+Use Steed Charge when you need to reposition.

 This build is not very hardcore-friendly; your toughness depends on 3 different buffs, and they only stay up if you block enough attacks.
 At some point, while running through the rift, you can become unexpectedly squishy.
 If you play hardcore, swap Finery for Indestructible and also use the Justice Lantern setup.
 This way you will not only gain about 50% damage reduction, but also extra block chance, which in turn will get you more consistent uptime on your defensive buffs.

 Concept The solo push version uses Endless Walk set and Convention of Elements to maximize damage.
 Akarat's Awakening helps us reset cooldowns on all our buffs.
 We use Belt of the Trove in the cube to activate Thorns of the Invoker (4) Bonus, because we don't have a skill slot for Bombardment.

 Gameplay This build focuses entirely on killing Elites, fighting any kind of trash mobs is not worth your time.
 If you push high enough, the same becomes true of the blue Elites, and at that point you are only looking for yellows.
 Still, make sure that you aren't fighting just the Elite; you need to have at least 5-10 mobs on you to feed you enough blocks.

 When you find a Conduit Pylon, you should avoid killing any yellow Elites with it; focus mostly on blues and high-progress trash.